-I am pleased to present the Commodity Credit Corporation's (CCC's) Fiscal Year (FY) 2022 Annual Management Report.
+I am pleased to present the Commodity Credit Corporation's (CCC's) Fiscal Year (FY) 2023 Annual Management Report.
 CCC is a wholly owned Government corporation created in 1933 to assist in stabilizing, supporting, and protecting farm income and prices, help maintain balanced and adequate supplies of agricultural commodities, manage the orderly marketing and distribution of these commodities, and assist in the conservation of soil and water resources.

 CCC's domestic agricultural price and income support programs are carried out primarily through the personnel and facilities of the Farm Service Agency (FSA).
 International programs are carried out by the Foreign Agricultural Service and the United States Agency for International Development.
-CCC conservation programs are implemented by the FSA and the Natural Resources Conservation Service (NRCS).
+CCC conservation programs are implemented by the FSA and the Natural Resources Conservation Service.

-CCC continued its support for American agriculture in 2022 through safety net, disaster assistance, price support, conservation, and trade assistance programs.
-Several of USDA's safety net programs, including the Agriculture Risk Coverage (ARC) and Price Loss Coverage (PLC) Programs, along with price support programs such as the Dairy Margin Coverage (DMC) Program and the new Supplemental DMC Program, provided support to producers to help mitigate the impacts of increased input costs.
-For FY 2022, ARC and PLC program payments totaled \$2.2 billion in disbursements for the fiscal year, and DMC and Supplemental DMC program payments totaled \$435 million in disbursements for the fiscal year.
-Additionally, USDA's key standing disaster assistance programs, including the Livestock Forage Disaster Program, the Livestock Indemnity Program, the Tree Assistance Program, and the Emergency Assistance for Livestock, Honey Bees, and Farm-Raised Fish Program totaled \$1.52 billion in disbursements for the fiscal year, providing critical assistance to producers dealing with more frequent, more intense, climate-induced natural disasters.
-In the past fiscal year, USDA also further strengthened its commitment to voluntary, producer-led working lands conservation programs through key improvements to FSA's flagship conservation program, the Conservation Reserve Program (CRP).
-More than 23 million acres were enrolled in CRP at the end of FY 2022, including a record-breaking Grassland CRP signup totaling over 3.1 million acres.
+CCC continued its support for American agriculture in 2023 through safety net, disaster assistance, price support, and conservation programs.
+Several of USDA's safety net programs, including the Agriculture Risk Coverage (ARC) and Price Loss Coverage (PLC) Programs, along with price support programs such as the Dairy Margin Coverage (DMC) Program and the Supplemental DMC Program, provided support to producers to help mitigate the impacts of increased input costs.
+For FY 2023, ARC and PLC program payments totaled \$355 million in disbursements for the fiscal year, and DMC and Supplemental DMC program payments totaled \$1.2 billion in disbursements for the fiscal year.
+Additionally, USDA's key standing disaster assistance programs, including the Livestock Forage Disaster Program, the Livestock Indemnity Program, the Emergency Assistance for Livestock, Honey Bees, and Farm-Raised Fish Program and the Tree Assistance Program totaled \$2.3 billion in disbursements for the fiscal year, providing critical assistance to producers dealing with more frequent, more intense, climate-induced natural disasters.